skrustev/java-pi-calculation/README.md

 [Screenshot](http://i.gyazo.com/9d7b95a1f67c51d8da0a8b8f4923641e.png)

 ## How to use
 **Note**: Tested only on Windows.
-Possible UI problems under Linux
+Possible UI problems under Linux <br />
-1. You need to have installed Java SDK
+1. You need to have installed Java SDK <br />
 2. Execute the pi.jar using the command:

 	```
 	java -jar pi.jar